 Energy is contagious, positive and negative alike.
 I will forever be mindful of what and who I am allowing into my space. | Alex Elle

-Becoming self-aware is vital when setting effective personal boundaries.
-Before we can explain to others the situations, behaviours and actions that feel uncomfortable, we need to understand what they are.
-To support tuning-in to our own self-awareness we need to pay attention to the patterns in our thoughts, feelings and responses, including what bothers us about ourselves and other people.
-We should also take note of what our emotional triggers are, what upsets us or causes anxiety, for example.
-From there we can recognise what we will no longer allow in our lives or give energy to — it can also improve how we deal with something negative, if it occurs again.
+Before we can explain to others which situations, behaviours and actions feel uncomfortable, we need to recognize what they are.
+To promote self-awareness, we should pay attention to the patterns in our own thoughts, feelings and responses; including what bothers us about ourselves and other people.
+We should also take note of what our emotional triggers are and what upsets us or causes anxiety.
+From there we can recognise what we will no longer allow in our lives or give energy to — it can also improve how we deal with something negative if it occurs again.

-Identifying what our values are is key to maintaining our general welfare and happiness (this links with our self-awareness) and informing what boundaries we have.
-They are fundamental to how we live, what we pursue, what we believe in and how we measure the successes we have throughout our life.
-Our personal values are frequently what help us figure out who we are, what we wish to put out into the world and what we expect to be reflected back on us.
+Identifying what our values are is central to maintaining general welfare and happiness; as well as informing what personal boundaries we may want to make use of.
+Representing one of the most fundamental elements of how we choose to live; our values can establish what we pursue, what we believe in and how success is measured throughout life.
+In many ways, boundaries mirror our values because they’re often rooted in self-expression that highlights who we are, the energy we want to put out into the world and what we expect to be reflected back.

 Do you set personal boundaries?
 Are they part of your self-care routine?
 What boundaries do you need to work on?